mtitus83/MMM-Starlight/README.md

 ## Contributing

 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the GitHub repository.
-See DESIGN.md for more information about the modules design.